 A labor climate program can draw together workers, unions, and allies around protecting jobs by protecting the climate.
 Indeed, it can serve as the leading edge of a campaign to realize such traditional labor goals as full employment, job security, greater equality, human rights on the job, and protection against the vast economic insecurities of working people’s lives.

-“AFL-CIO Statement on United Nations Climate Change Agreement,” December 15, 2015. http://www.aflcio.org/Press-Room/Press-Releases/AFL-CIO-Statement-on-United-Nations-Climate-Change-Agreement.
-For a review of past AFL-CIO positions on climate change see Labor Network for Sustainability, “Labor, Climate, and the KXL: Interpreting the New AFL-CIO Statement on Energy and Jobs” http://www.labor4sustainability.org/articles/labor-climate-and-the-kxl-interpreting-the-new-afl-cio-statement-on-energy-and-jobs/.
+“AFL-CIO Statement on United Nations Climate Change Agreement,” December 15, 2015. https://www.aflcio.org/Press-Room/Press-Releases/AFL-CIO-Statement-on-United-Nations-Climate-Change-Agreement.
+For a review of past AFL-CIO positions on climate change see Labor Network for Sustainability, “Labor, Climate, and the KXL: Interpreting the New AFL-CIO Statement on Energy and Jobs”https://www.labor4sustainability.org/articles/labor-climate-and-the-kxl-interpreting-the-new-afl-cio-statement-on-energy-and-jobs/.

 Andrew Jones, John Sterman, Ellie Johnston, and Lori Siegel, “With Improved Pledges Every Five Years, Paris Agreement Could Limit Warming Below 2C,” December 14, 2015. https://www.climateinteractive.org/blog/press-release-with-an-ambitious-review-cycle-offers-to-paris-climate-talks-could-limit-warming-below-2c/.